SeanFxyz/nutsh/README.md

 ## Installing
 You can install nutsh to your system by running `make install` with root privileges to copy the `nutsh` binary to `/usr/bin/`

-If you don't have root privileges, you can also copy the binary to `~/.local/bin/`, which is likely to be in your path.
+If you don't have root privileges, you can also copy the binary to `~/.local/bin/`, which is likely to be in your path, and can easily be added if it isn't already.

 ## Features